aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 Now go the Cloud9 terminal

-In the Terminal clone the following Github repository: **https://github.com/aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge.git**
+Under **/home/ec2-user/environment**, clone the following Github repository: **https://github.com/aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge.git**

 Next, move the IotSensor.py and gg_discovery_api.py into the folder IotSensor.
 This is important because your start shell script will now execute the IotSensor.py file.